corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Filtering

-To create a filtering logic implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
-The `<T>` type here is the state type that will be returned from the database, in this case it’s `TestState`.
+To create a filtering logic, implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
+The `<T>` type here is the state type that will be returned from the database, which in this case is `TestState`.
 This interface has only one function:

 This defines whether or not to keep the given element (`row`) from the result set.
 Elements returning true are kept and the rest are discarded.